Skip to main content

 Between your voice and the final text, Scout runs several processing steps on your machine:

-5. Writing style — If you have a writing style configured for the current app, it’s applied (unless a quick phrase was expanded).
+6. App style — If you have an app style configured for the current app, it’s applied (unless a quick phrase was expanded).

 If something doesn’t look right, say “undo that” — Scout sends the undo shortcut (Ctrl+Z / Cmd+Z) to the focused app.
 Note that this undoes whatever is on the app’s undo stack, which may include non-Scout actions if you’ve typed or edited since dictating.